Conservation Easement in Ohio: A Guide to Protecting Our Treasured Land

 2. Private Reserves

-A private reserve is a piece of land that a land owner will designate as a reserve for plant or animal life.
+A private reserve is a piece of land that a landowner designates as a reserve for plant or animal life.
 The land and the species will remain untouched and under the owner’s care.
 The land owner can be an individual, a company, or a government agency.

 3. Incentives and Conservation Easement Tax Benefits